 Today is a family pool party at the Villa Arcos in Santa Cruz, Marinduque.

 After we arrive and pay our entry fees, we tiptoe down steep stone stairs to two turquoise color pools, the first one smaller, the second one big.
 This jungle theme park has penguins, zebras, crocodiles,and an airplane in the tree tops where you can climb and sit in the open cockpit.
 The two pools stand out like enormous gemstones in the bright tropical sun.

 When you go down the park water slide you pick up speed, hold your nose, and fly feet first into the water.
 Only a few of us have the guts to go down the slide head first.Those who can’t swim play in the pool’s shallow water and use inner tubes.
 Some of the men stay up in the cabanas,drink beer and tell jokes most of the day.

 By mid afternoon, everyone is tired and ready to go home and our hired Jeepney driver starts his engines.
 Empty pots slide on the floor of the Jeepney as we navigate down a winding road towards home that makes a sidewinder look straight.

 Three generations are represented on this pleasure trip.

 Going down the slide, head first, I felt like being a bullet coming out of a rifle barrel .

 In our mind and heart we can defy the ravages of time.

-I felt like a kid going down that slide but woke up the next morning sore.
+I feel like a kid slipping down that slide but wake the next morning sore and totally ravaged.